Ricky842484/sketchware-zht-lang/README.md

 # Project Description
-This is the open source Sketchware Chinese Language file. oh
+This is the open source Sketchware Chinese Language file.